IDAES/idaes-pse/docs/install.rst

 MSYS2
 """""

 MSYS2 provides a shell which will allow use of Linux style build tools.
-It also provides a convenient package manager (pacman) with allows for easy installation of build tools.
+It also provides a convenient package manager (pacman) which allows for easy installation of build tools.

 1. Go to https://www.msys2.org/
 2. Download the x86_64 installer